 But even if you're not an investor, there are a number of tax issues that should be important to you.
 Were you nicked by the Alternative Minimum Tax?
 Many more have been in the recent past.
 So, consider actions now that will reduce your AMT bite.
 And what about all of the recent tax changes?
 Are you familiar with how you can make them work to reduce your taxes?
 Concerned about an audit?
 Perhaps you should be.

-In short, there are simply a myriad of tax issues that you should at least have a working knowledge of as you go through your day-to-day lives.
+In short, there is simply a myriad of tax issues that you should at least have a working knowledge of as you go through your day-to-day life.
 Leaving things to a tax pro at the end of the year is just fine.
 But that tax pro can't follow you around every day of your life and help you with your financial, investment, and tax decisions.
 It's ultimately up to you to take advantage of the tax law and remove a bicuspid from your annual tax bite.

 Or, as Ogden Nash put it,